ucsd-cse11-w24/cse11-pa4-starter/README.md

 code, quizzes that are past, or other conceptual questions, just no code from this PA.

+## Resubmission/Late Policy
+- We will not accept this PA late.
+- If you did not submit this PA or did poorly (<75%), you can fix your PA and resubmit it to the PA resubsmission assignment in Gradescope to earn a maximum of 75% the points.
+- If you scored higher than 75% on the origianl PA, we may grade the resubmission, but will not change your original grade.
+- The resubmission will be open for 2 weeks after the PA's original due date.
+-
 ## Tweets

 <div class='sidenote'>A Twitter-specific pattern is writing a <a